aammd/Habitat_Filtering/MS/OrgSize.md

 less variation in relative abundance can occur for (most) macroinvertebrates than for zooplankton or bacteria.
 We should expect that if the environment affects all groups equally, then there would be more change in those groups with simple life cycles.
-That is, actually the reverse of the prediction of 1a.
+That is, the reverse of the prediction of 1a.
 Instead, we see that the effect of the environment was strongest on macroinvertebrates, and weakest on bacteria.
 Whatever change occurred in bacteria communities, happened irrespective of differences in the environment.

+## Species interactions

+The composition of macroinvertebrates, zooplankton and bacteria may also be influenced by their interactions with other species.
+These interactions can affect both dispersal to and selection within a habitat patch (in our case, a bromeliad).
+For example, when an ovipositing female senses the presence of another animal - for example a predator - and avoids the patch (a trait-mediated indirect effect [@Werner2003]).
+Previous work in bromeliads has shown that the mere presence of predators can alter the community composition [@Atwood2014;@Marino2015].
+Predators may also have different diet preferences (see Chapter 1) and so even once prey are present, predators will modify the community composition by eating prey [@Morlon2014].
+Interactions among the surviving prey themselves may also affect their
+distribution: the presence of competitors may also prevent successful colonization, especially if the competitor is strongly similar [@Connell1961], and if it has arrived in the patch well before the colonizing species [@Fukami2015].
+Species interactions can also be
+positive: facilitation can allow species to persist in a habitat where they would not be found alone [@He2014a].
+Such positive interactions might be most prevalent among microbes [@Nemergut2013a].

+In our experiment we manipulated only environmental differences between habitat patches, and not species interactions directly.
+Yet, species interactions might have contributed to the response to environment, because the environment can change the outcome of both predation and competition.
+For example, predators are less efficient at killing prey when they are in a bromeliad with a large amount of detritus [@Klecka2014;@Srivastava2006a].
+Likewise, interactions within a trophic level can move between strongly competitive and facilitative as environments become more stressful [@He2014a].

+We removed this variation along with variation that comes only from the differences in the environment when we homogenized our initial communities.
+Therefore all species had the opportunity to interact, even those species which might not have co-occurred in the initial community.
+This implies one of two things about the importance of species interactions: first, either they are not as strong as environmental filtering itself, or second, they are partly correlated with the environment.

+similarly, the facilitation among the many different species of microbes might have been part of the mechanism that prevented environmental differences from having an effect.

 ## References